nf-core/eager/docs/usage.md

 Here we will use MultiVCFanalyzer for the generation of our SNP table.
-A MultiVCFAnalyzer SNP table allows downstream assessment of the level multi-allelic positions, something not expected when dealing with a single ploidy organism and thus may reflect cross-mapping from environmental relatives or contaminants.
+A MultiVCFAnalyzer SNP table allows downstream assessment of the level multi-allelic positions, something not expected when dealing with a single ploidy organism and thus may reflect cross-mapping from multiple-strains, environmental relatives or other contaminants.

 For this we need to run genotyping, but specifically with GATK UnifiedGenotyper 3.5 (as MultiVCFAnalyzer requires this particular format of VCF files).
 We will